gradle/gradle/design-docs/testing-toolkit.md

 ### User visible changes

-A user will need to declare the dependency on the test-kit in the build script.
 The test-kit does not have an opinion about the used test framework.
 It's up to the user to choose a test framework and declare its dependency.

     dependencies {
-        testCompile 'org.gradle.testkit:testkit:2.4'

         // Declare the preferred test framework
         testCompile '...'
     }